 OECD Home › Directorate for Science, Technology and Industry › Internet economy › Latest Documents

-The aim of this consultation, to be held on 20-21 June 2013 in Oxford (UK), is to stimulate discussion and the highest possible level of expert engagement in setting out an agenda for OECD action to accelerate innovation for Alzheimer’s disease and dementia.
+The aim of this consultation, held on 20-21 June 2013 in Oxford (UK), was to stimulate discussion at the highest possible level of expert engagement in setting out an agenda for OECD action to accelerate innovation for Alzheimer’s disease and dementia.

 This report explores the potential role of data and data analytics for the creation of significant competitive advantage and the formation of knowledge-based capital.
 Five sectors are discussed as areas in which the use of data can stimulate innovation and productivity growth: online advertisement, health care, utilities, logistics and transport, and public administration.